contribook/main/README.md

 ## Requirements
 * A webserver.
 Recommended is Apache on Linux
 * PHP 4.3 or newer
-* MySQL
+* MySQL or any other database supported by PHP PDO

 ## Installation
 * Put the contribook subfolder on your webserver.
-* Create a mysql database for contribook.
+* Create a database for contribook.
 User the mysql.dmp as example.
 * Include the lib_contribook.php from your php pages where you want to show the content.
 * Create a config.php as adapt the settings. config.sample.php can be used as a template.
 * Add user accounts to the users table in the database